Kariba, Zimbabwe: Challenges

 In the twenty-first century, the town of Kariba faced many of the nationwide problems brought on by the depressed national economy, including lack of foreign currency.
 The town had difficulty in revenue collection.
 As a result, its fleet did not receive proper maintenance nor replacements, which was also true of its water and sewage system, which suffered chronic pump breakdowns.
 Kariba also continued to have a large number of unoccupied housing units, left over from the construction boom, units which generated no income.

 The restructuring of industry in the early nineties, followed by Zimbabwe economic crisis in the 2000s, greatly impacted Kariba's tourist potential.
 Many former visitors and residents were involved in trade and agriculture and the impact of the country's crisis led to a decline in domestic tourism as much of the middle class, who were the mainstay of Kariba's tourism industry began to emigrate.
-In addition a lack of investment in the city's airport and infrastructure has seen the city fall behind to nearby destinations such as Livingstone and Victoria Falls, which offer easy access to Johannesburg, Dubai and London.
+In addition a lack of investment in the city's airport and infrastructure has seen the city fall behind to nearby destinations such as Livingstone and Victoria Falls, which offer easy access to Johannesburg, Harare and London.
 Once ubiquitous, South African tourists increasingly prefer cheaper and more accessible destinations like Mauritius, Tofo Beach and Pemba.
-As a result, its population has stagnated to fewer than 30,000 inhabitants today.

-Another challenge to the town, is the increasingly outdated infrastructure, particularly Kariba Dam.
+Another challenge to the town is the increasingly outdated infrastructure, particularly Kariba Dam.
 Years of under-investment threaten the longevity of the dam and its ability to generate power, posing a challenge to the economies of Zambia and Zimbabwe.